 • The Grunin Prize will recognize inputs, such as new uses of old laws or reframing of the conceptual framework surrounding the law, and outputs, such as the development of a new legal structure or organizational design.

-• Examples of the types of legal projects that may be submitted for consideration include: innovative financing or entity structure, new metric development and adoption, enacted legislation or adopted model law, or a new course or tool designed.
+• Examples of the types of legal projects that may be submitted for consideration include: innovative financing, contracting or entity structure, enacted legislation or adopted model laws, or design of new legal courses or tools.

 Qualifying projects will be evaluated against the following criteria: innovation, replicability and/or scalability, and potential impact.